-Office Hours: In addition to class time, the instructor will be available for 10 office hours each week.
+Office Hours: The instructor will be available for 10 office hours each week.
 The specific hours will be announced in class and posted in Canvas before the end of the first week of classes.

 Email/voicemail response time: The instructor will respond to emails within 24-48 hours with the possible exception of weekends and holidays.
 Sending an email to your instructor through Canvas is the fastest way to get a response.